avaxman/libhedra/docs/tutorial.md

 `update_jacobian()`    |Called to update the Jacobian values vector `JVals`.
 It is called at least once per iteration. |
 | `post_optimization()` | Called with the final result after the optimization ended. `post_optimization()` should return `true` if the optimization should cease.
 Otherwise, it would begin again.
 This callback possibility is good for when the optimization process requires several consequent full unconstrained optimization processes, for instance, in the Augmented Lagrangian method. |

-An example of Nonlinear least-squares is done in `examples/gauss-newton`, implementing a handle-based deformation algorithm, minimizing the length and dihedral angle deviations (similar to [#Froehlich_2011]), and with an initial solution based on biharmonic deformation fields in [libigl](http://libigl.github.io/libigl/).
+An example of Nonlinear least-squares is done in `examples/gauss-newton`, implementing a handle-based deformation algorithm, minimizing the length and dihedral angle deviations (similar to [^Froehlich_2011]), and with an initial solution based on biharmonic deformation fields in [libigl](http://libigl.github.io/libigl/).

+### 203 Polyhedral Patterns

+TBD

+## Chapter 3: M&ouml;bius Geometry Processing

+### 301 Complex PCM deformation

+TBD

+### 302 Complex PCM interpolation

+TBD

+### 303 Quaternionic PCM deformation

+TBD

+### 304 Regular meshes

+TBD

+## Chapter 4: Subdivision Meshes

+### 401 Polygonal subdivision

+TBD

+### 402 Canonical M&ouml;bius subdivision

+TBD